microsoft/ApplicationInsights-Android/README.md

 # Application Insights for Android

-This project extends the Application Insights API surface to support Android.
-[Application Insights](http://azure.microsoft.com/en-us/services/application-insights/) is a service that allows developers to keep their application available, performing and succeeding.
-This module will allow you to send telemetry of various kinds (event, trace, exception, etc.) to the Application Insights service where they can be visualized in the Azure Portal.
+This project provides an Android SDK for Application Insights.
+[Application Insights](http://azure.microsoft.com/en-us/services/application-insights/) is a service that allows developers to keep their applications available, performing, and succeeding.
+This module allows you to send telemetry of various kinds (events, traces, exceptions, etc.) to the Application Insights service where your data can be visualized in the Azure Portal.